Turkey, Israel to re-appoint ambassadors after four-year chill | Law-Order

 Turkey, Israel to re-appoint ambassadors after four-year chill

-Israeli Prime Minister Yair Lapid's office said on Wednesday the two countries decided to restore full diplomatic ties.
-"It was decided to once again upgrade the level of the relations between the two countries to that of full diplomatic ties and to return ambassadors and consuls general," Lapid's office said in a statement following a conversation between the prime minister and Turkish President Tayyip Erdogan.
+"Upgrading relations will contribute to deepening ties between the two peoples, expanding economic, trade, and cultural ties, and strengthening regional stability," it added.
+A visit to Turkey by Israeli President Isaac Herzog in March, followed by visits by both foreign ministers, helped warm relations after more than a decade of tensions.

-Turkey and Israel said on Wednesday they will re-appoint respective ambassadors more than four years after they were called back, marking another milestone after months of steady improvement in relations.
+Turkey and Israel will re-appoint respective ambassadors more than four years after they were called back, the two countries said on Wednesday, marking another milestone after months of improved relations.
 The two regional powers had expelled ambassadors in 2018 over the killing of 60 Palestinians by Israeli forces during protests on the Gaza border against the opening of the U.S. Embassy in Jerusalem.

 But they have been working to mend long-strained ties with energy emerging as a key area for potential cooperation.
 Israeli Prime Minister Yair Lapid's office said on Wednesday the two countries decided to restore full diplomatic ties.